-Promotion & Tenure Criteria for Assessing Digital Research in the Humanities
+Promotion and Tenure Criteria for Assessing Digital Research in the Humanities

 Evaluating Digital Scholarship